Is Indonesia Worth Visiting? Everything You Need to Know

 At the time of writing, the US Dollar and Euro were nearly equivalent in value.

-Accommodation: Indonesia has some of the nicest and cheapest accommodation we have stayed in, definitely the best value for money.
+Accommodation: Indonesian accommodation is some of the best and most affordable in Asia.
 Indonesia budget accommodations range from 10-20 Euros/night, while mid-range hotels typically cost between 20-50 Euros/night.
 Luxury resorts or hotels might cost upwards of 100 Euros.

-Food: Street food and local eateries offer affordable meals for as little as 1-5 Euros/meal.
-Nasi/Mie goreng goes from 15k-25k, you don’t need to be spending more than that.
-Prices will increase the more upscale you venture.
+Food: Street food and local eateries in Indonesia offer affordable meals starting at just 1-5 Euros.
+Nasi and Mie Goreng typically cost between 15k-25k IDR, so you don’t need to spend more than that.
+Prices rise as you choose more upscale dining options.

-Activities: Entrance fees to Indonesia attractions and activities vary.
-Many attractions like Mount Bromo, Tumpak Sewu and Mount Ijen have minimal fees of less than $5 PP. Temples and cultural sites like Borobudur are significantly higher at $36 PP and of course, snorkelling/scuba day trips can be pricey.
+Activities: Entrance fees to Indonesian attractions and activities vary.
+Many popular Indonesian attractions like Mount Bromo, Tumpak Sewu, and Mount Ijen have minimal fees of less than $5 PP. Temples and cultural sites like Borobudur are significantly higher at $36 PP and of course, snorkeling/scuba day trips in Indonesia can be pricey.

 Miscellaneous: Always budget for additional expenses like shopping, nightlife, SIM cards, and unforeseen costs.